-The Haraldrud Plant was the first waste to energy plant that was built in 1967.
-It has a recycling and sorting capacity of 100,000 tons of waste annually.
+In 1967, The Haraldrud Plant was firstly build.
+It has a recycling and sorting capacity of 100,000 tons of waste.

-Fortunately, the smoke that is released during incineration goes through purification.
+Fortunately, the smoke that is release during incineration goes through purification.
 So, 99% of the smoke is actually pure water!

-To watch the whole documentary of the waste to energy plant, click here!
+To watch the whole documentary of Norway’s waste to energy plant, click here!